• Canadian Travel

 Patriot’s Day in Concord and Lexington

-If you can make your visit to Concord happen in April then you are in for a treat.
+If you can visit Concord in April, you are in for a treat.
 Patriot’s Day is a state holiday in Massachusetts and Maine.
-It commemorates the battles of Lexington and Concord.
-It is also the day of the Boston Marathon.
+It commemorates the battles of Lexington and Concord and is also the day of the Boston Marathon.

 Patriot’s Day is celebrated on the 3rd Monday of April as a bank holiday and a day off school, and many businesses are closed.